mworion/MountWizzard4/README.rst

 Welcome to MountWizzard4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows, OSx and Linux (Ubuntu 18.04 tested).
-As a python application, it should run in all environments supporting python3.6-3.8 and PyQt5 as a GUI framework.
+As a python application, it should run in all environments supporting python 3.7-3.9 and PyQt5 as a GUI framework.

 .. note:: Please check these pages for some hints to your installation: